Back to E-commerce Dictionary

 Common Mistakes with Product Information Architecture

-• Failing to define a clear product data strategy before designing the architecture, leading to an unstructured or overly complex system.
+• Designing the architecture without a clear data strategy often leads to a messy or overly complex system.

-• Overlooking the importance of data quality rules and governance within the architecture, leading to inconsistent and unreliable product data.
+• Ignoring data quality rules leads to inconsistent and unreliable product information across your channels.

 Tips for Product Information Architecture